 - Notifies SPS when problems arise regarding invoicing or performance.

 - Assists PIs with administrative tasks associated with their monitoring responsibilities, as specified

 Sponsored Program Services:

-Violations of this policy or associated procedures may result in appropriate disciplinary measures in accordance with University By-Laws, General Rules of Conduct for All University Employees, applicable collective bargaining agreements, the University of Connecticut Student Code, other applicable University Policies, or as outlined in any procedures document related to this policy.
+Violations of this policy may result in appropriate disciplinary measures in accordance with University Laws and By-Laws, General Rules of Conduct for All University Employees, applicable collective bargaining agreements, and the University of Connecticut Student Code.

 This policy combines previous policies at Storrs/regional campuses, and UConn Health to create one common policy at Storrs/regional campuses, and UConn Health:

 Storrs/Regional Campuses Policy, “Subrecipient Monitoring,” created on 3/22/2013, and revised on 6/18/2015

 UConn Health Policy 2002-27, “Compliance with Subrecipient Standards of OMB Circular A-133,” created on 2/25/2002, and revised on 11/8/2016